Blendify/blender-manual/blender_docs/manual/editors/3dview/display/shading.rst

    Only show the front side of faces.
 Use this to find faces flipped the wrong way, especially when exporting to programs that use single sided drawing.
 Depth of Field
-   Simulates a camera's focal blur effect in the 3D Viewport.
+   Simulates a camera's focal blur effect in the 3D View.
 This is only visible in a camera view.
    Control the effect using these options in the :ref:`Properties Tab <camera-settings>` of the active camera: Focal Length, Sensor Size, Focus Object or Focus Distance, and Viewport F-stop.
 Ambient Occlusion